•

 Thanks to a correspondent, I have now seen photos of an iron similar to this, with Cosby's name and patent date on it.
 But I don't have to eat my words altogether!
 It has got a much smoother turned wooden handle, and the funnels have been eliminated.
 So I guess that means it could really have been used without too much discomfort or actual injury.

-And there's more smoke in the concept behind a 19th century German iron where the charcoal fumes come out through the mouth of a fire-breathing dragon.
+There's more smoke in the concept behind a 19th century German iron where the charcoal fumes come out through the mouth of a fire-breathing dragon.

 * Glissman thinks the steam train iron would have "enjoyed a high volume of sales" if it had been made, but perhaps this is a collector's point of view rather than a user's?